samueldosramos/dotfiles/README.md

 #### Hostname:

-If you wish, you can use the following commands to rename your Mac, replacing _newname_ by the desired name.
+If you wish, you can use the following commands to rename your Mac, replacing _newname_ by the desired name (as done via System Preferences → Sharing).

 ```
 sudo scutil --set ComputerName "newname"
 sudo scutil --set LocalHostName "newname"
 sudo scutil --set HostName "newname"
+sudo defaults write /Library/Preferences/SystemConfiguration/com.apple.smb.server NetBIOSName -string "newname"
 ```

 #### iTerm2 - Change the color theme: